 - Shall notify a coach if the athlete or a teammate exhibits signs or symptoms of a possible head injury.

-- Shall abide by all appropriate RTP and RTL protocols.
+- Shall abide by the RTP and RTL protocols of his/her school.

 - Shall view the IHSA Concussion video at least once during the school year.

-- Shall annually review, sign, and return to the school, a concussion and head injury information sheet prior to their student initiating practice or competition.
+- Shall annually review, sign, and return to the school, a concussion and head injury information sheet that includes guidelines for safely resuming participation in an athletic activity prior to their student initiating practice or competition.